2012 Olympic Marathon Course: Changes to original proposal

 When London submitted its bid for the Olympic Games in 2004, the bid chairman Sebastian Coe said: "The marathon course has been designed to include as many of the city's landmarks as possible".
 Although the final route is different from the one proposed in the bid, it still passes many notable landmarks.

 Originally the route was planned to start at Tower Bridge, run through Tower Hamlets and finish at the Olympic Stadium.
 It would have had a 580 m "run-in", three laps of 11.61 km circuiting central London and passing through or close to the Tower of London, the Victoria Embankment, the Palace of Westminster, Parliament Square, Westminster Abbey, Birdcage Walk, Green Park, Buckingham Palace, the Mall, Trafalgar Square, Strand, St Paul's Cathedral, and the City of London.
 After the final circuit, the route would then have headed east for 7.34 km, along Whitechapel Road and Mile End Road, towards the Olympic Park and a finish in the Olympic Stadium.

 In September 2010 it was reported that the London Organising Committee were considering alternative routes for the 2012 Olympic Marathon as the original route would not be "television-friendly" in London's East-end.
 After details of the new route had been published, the organisers defended their decision on grounds that the original route would have potentially disrupted other events due to road closures.
 The changes rerouted the section between Trafalgar Square and St Paul's Cathedral from The Strand to the Victoria Embankment (past Cleopatra's Needle) which would then be bi-directional.
 It also removed Whitechapel Road and Tower Bridge from the route, while adding the Guildhall Yard and Leadenhall Market.
 The removal of The Strand from the route allows Waterloo Bridge and Blackfriars Bridge to remain open to traffic.

 On 27 May 2012, less than two months before the event, The Sunday Times reported another potential logistical problem facing games organisers.
 In light of the size of the crowds turning out to watch the torch relay, estimates of crowd sizes for the marathon were revised and now suggest that up to 1.5 million people might turn up to watch the event.
-As there is only a pavement capacity of about 150,000 along the key streets of the event, contingency plans to avoid dangerous overcrowding are being considered.
+As there is only a pavement capacity of about 150,000 along the key streets of the event, contingency plans to avoid dangerous overcrowding were considered.